 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 5:50 am and the next high tide at 11:49 am.
+In the high tide and low tide chart, we can see that the first high tide was at 1:37 am and the next high tide at 11:49 am.
 The first low tide was at 5:11 am and the next low tide will be at 7:03 pm.

-The lunar phase is a Waning Gibbous.
-Today we had 12 hours and 57 minutes of sun.
-The solar transit was at 1:29 pm and the length of time the moon will be visible will be 10 hours and 31 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 12 hours and 56 minutes of sun.
+The solar transit is at 1:33 pm and the length of time the moon will be visible will be 13 hours and 32 minutes.

-The tidal coefficient today is 75, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 69 to end the day with a tidal coefficient of 65.
-The tide heights today are 1.3 ft, 1.0 ft and 2.3 ft.
+The tidal coefficient today is 65 (average).
+At noon the tidal coefficient increases to 70 to end the day with a tidal coefficient of 73.
+The tide heights today are 1.6 ft, 1.3 ft, 2.6 ft and 0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Port Manatee which is of 3.0 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Port Manatee tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Port Manatee tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: